Embryonal tumor with multilayered rosettes

 Citation, DOI & article data

-The terminological changes have resulted from the presence of amplification of the C19MC region on chromosome 19 in both CNS PNET and ETANTR, suggesting that these are the one entity with variable growth pattern 6.
+The terminological changes have resulted from the presence of amplification of the C19MC microRNA cluster on chromosome 19 in both CNS PNET and ETANTR, suggesting that these are the one entity with variable growth pattern 6.
 Similarly, medulloepithelioma no longer appears as a distinct entity in the 5th Edition (2021) of WHO classification of CNS tumors, and is stated to be "not recommended" terminology 7.

 Embryonal tumor with multilayered rosettes occurs in children aged 4 years and under, mostly in children under 2 years, and is more common in girls, unlike the other CNS embryonal tumors, in which boys are equally or more commonly affected 7.